 - Arrive By Train or Plane, It’s Your Choice

-We offer a choice of travel modes to Churchill on select departures: opt for a convenient flight or choose the “romance of the rails” on the Tundra Train.
-Reminiscent of travel in days gone by, the train offers a window onto three distinct worlds of nature as you journey north: the sprawling Canadian plains, the boreal forest and, finally, the subarctic tundra.
+We offer a choice of travel modes to Churchill on select departures: Opt for a convenient flight or choose the “romance of the rails” on the Tundra Train.
+Reminiscent of travel in bygone days, the train offers a window onto three distinct worlds of nature as you journey north: the sprawling Canadian plains, the boreal forest and, finally, the subarctic tundra.
 You may even have a first chance to see the aurora’s glow outside the window of your private sleeper compartment.
 If you prefer the convenience of faster travel, choose the plane option.
 The inclusions once you reach Churchill are the same.

 - An Exclusive Slate of Northern Adventures

 Seeing the northern lights may be the top draw, but we’ve added a host of activities to give you a comprehensive Arctic adventure.
-From a classic northern rail journey to an exhilarating dog sled excursion, from local museums to cultural encounters with First Nations peoples whose presence in the region extends back centuries, you’ll gain wide-ranging insights into the Canadian Northland and its storied history and traditions.
-Through our more than 25 years of expedition travel to Churchill, we've built relationships that reveal cultural experiences that other travelers simply won't get, because they don't have our exclusive access.
+From a classic northern rail journey to an exhilarating dog sled excursion, from local museums to cultural encounters with First Nations peoples whose presence in the region extends back centuries, you’ll gain wide-ranging insight into the Canadian Northland and its storied history and traditions.
+Through our more than 25 years of expedition travel to Churchill, we've built relationships that reveal cultural experiences other travelers simply won't get without our exclusive access.

 - Private Access to Heated “Aurora Domes”